Best phone carriers of 2024

 Reasons to avoid

-Verizon leads our best phone carrier rankings thanks to some flexible unlimited plans and an upgraded 5G network.
-Focusing on the latter, Verizon offers faster Ultra Wideband 5G coverage to more than 200 million people.
-When we've tested LTE speeds, Verizon has come out on top, though the most recent Rootmetrics report covering the second half of 2023 puts AT&T ahead of Verizon for speed.
-(Verizon and AT&T split overall honors in the testing firm's report.)
+Verizon leads our best phone carrier rankings thanks to some flexible unlimited plans and a 5G network that's rising rapidly in the rankings.
+Focusing on the latter, Verizon offers faster Ultra Wideband 5G coverage to around 250 million people.
+When we've tested LTE speeds, Verizon has come out on top, though the most recent Rootmetrics report covering the first half of 2024 continues to put AT&T in the lead for overall speed.
+Still, that same report puts Verizon in first place overall, and a separate report on 5G speed ranks Verizon as the top carrier.

-Verizon's plans have been pricey in the past, but shoppers should find the carrier's simplified unlimited data plans more appealing.
+Verizon's plans remain pricey relative to other carriers such as T-Mobile, but the offering of unlimited options has gotten much simpler.
 A $65/month Unlimited Welcome plan offers nationwide 5G coverage and little else.
 For $80/month, you get faster Ultra Wideband 5G coverage plus 30GB of hotspot data with the Unlimited Plus plan.
 There's also the Unlimited Ultimate plan ($90/month) which doubles hotspot data to 60GB and adds high-speed data when you travel to other countries.

 Once you have a plan in place, you can pick add-ons — get Disney's streaming bundle or three days of TravelPass benefits for overseas trips, all for $10/month per bundle.
-Those extras can add up quickly, but you can also drop them on a monthly basis.
+(Verizon's Disney bundle saves you $12 off the cost of buying that package separately.)
+Those extras can add up quickly, but you're able to add and drop them as needed on a monthly basis.
+At the moment, for example, I don't have any add-ons linked to my personal Verizon plan, though the next time I head to Europe, I would activate the TravelPass add-on ahead of time.

-Verizon's prepaid offerings are a little less convoluted, and also pretty affordable.
-An autopay discount drops the cost of the carrier's 15GB prepaid plan to $35 a month.
+Verizon's prepaid offerings are tops among the major carriers, with an autopay discount dropping the cost of the carrier's 15GB prepaid plan to $35 a month — enough data for most people.
 Prepaid plans with unlimited data start at $50.
 You can now add multiple prepaid lines and even get discounts on unlimited data plans.

 Verizon has fared well when we've tested customer service for phone carriers, and it continues to offer an extensive selection of phones, including Ultra Wideband versions of some phones designed specifically for Verizon's network.
 If you don't mind paying a little more on your monthly bill, Verizon provides the performance and service to rank as the best phone carrier overall.